jsforce/jsforce/README.md

     SF_USERNAME=myusername SF_PASSWORD=password+securityToken ./test/bin/org-setup

-You may need to run this more then once if you encounter timeouts or dropped connections/
+You may need to run this more than once if you encounter timeouts or dropped connections.

 Finally, to run the tests simply do: